Feminism in Latin America: Feminism in revolutions

-Issues on agenda
+Issues on Agenda

-Post-suffrage feminism in Latin America covers mainly three big streams: the feminist stream, the stream in political parties and the stream of women from political parties.
-Some issues of great concern include: voluntary maternity/responsible paternity, divorce law reform, equal pay, personal autonomy, challenging the consistently negative and sexist portrayal of women in the media, access to formal political representation.
+Post-suffrage feminism in Latin America covers mainly three big streams: the feminist stream, the stream in political parties, and the stream of women from political parties.
+Some issues of great concern include: voluntary maternity/responsible paternity, divorce law reform, equal pay, personal autonomy, challenging the consistently negative and sexist portrayal of women in the media, and access to formal political representation.
 Women of the popular classes tend to focus their agendas on issues of economic survival and racial and ethnic justice.

-In recent years, Latin American feminists have also challenged Eurocentric feminist frameworks, promoted literature and art by women of color, and establish their own social groups.
+In recent years, Latin American feminists have also challenged Eurocentric feminist frameworks, promoted literature and art by women of color, and established their own social groups.
 They have also sought to challenge traditional nationalists who oppress women and use their political influence to subjugate non-heterosexuals, women, and people of color.